Major League Quadball: Past league structures

+In 2021, Charlotte was added as an expansion franchise due to Ottawa and Toronto's inability to cross the border due to the COVID-19 pandemic restrictions.
+In this season, Charlotte took Ottawa's spot in the East and the North division only competed with 4 teams.

+In 2022, with Toronto and Ottawa's return, Rochester Whiteout returned to the North (the division they had left upon the addition of Toronto and Minneapolis) and Ottawa rejoined the East.
+This left the North Division with six teams instead of the usual five, necessitating a new regular-season structure.
+For the first six weeks of the season, the North Division was split into two conferences of three teams, with Detroit, Minneapolis, and Chicago playing each other and Cleveland, Rochester, and Toronto playing each other.
+Each team played a three-game home series and a three-game away series within their conference during those opening six weeks.
+This gave them a final standing within their conference.
+Then, all six teams traveled to the North Division Championship.
+During that weekend, the North Divisional Champion was crowned and the division's four bids were handed out.

+In 2024, MLQ indefinitely paused operations for the Rochester Whiteout franchise, citing a lack of quadball infrastructure in the Rochester area, as well as trouble fielding full rosters in previous seasons, and the departure of the team's head coach.
+With this change, the North Division returned to five teams, with the teams once again competing under the same regular-season structure as the East and South divisions.

 Organizational structure

 MLQ is a nonprofit run entirely by volunteers.
-All central operations - such as people operations, accounting, marketing, and administration - operate remotely and there is no central headquarters for personnel.
+All central operations - such as people operations, accounting, marketing, and administration - operate remotely, and there is no central headquarters for personnel.

 MLQ has over 100 volunteers across 8 departments.
 Departments include: Gameplay; Finance; People Operations; Marketing; Creative; Digital Media; Diversity Equity & Inclusion; and Events.
 At the top of the organization are Commissioners Amanda Dallas and Ethan Sturm.
 Each of the 8 departments has a Director who oversees operations and reports to the Commissioners.
 Directors' departmental teams are composed of managers, coordinators, and assistants.

-Franchise staff (such as coaches, assistant coaches, managers and assistant managers) apply each season and are hired only for the duration of the MLQ season.
+Franchise staff (such as coaches, assistant coaches, managers, and assistant managers) apply each season and are hired only for the duration of the MLQ season.
 Franchise staff select the rosters for their own teams.

-Referees are hired on series by series basis.
+Referees are hired on a series by series basis.

-Competition format

-During the regular season, teams plays a three-game series against all other teams in their division throughout June and July.
-All three games are played in each series, regardless of the outcome of the first two games, though the team that wins at least 2 out of the 3 games wins the series.
-Teams are ranked as a result of these series' outcomes.
-The top four teams in each division are invited to the Championship in August.
-These twelve teams are re-sorted into pools and play in a bracketed series format working towards the final three-game series for the Benepe Cup.
-Started in 2018, teams sometimes play "SuperSeries", which involve three teams playing at one location over two days.
-SuperSeries were developed in an attempt to save costs for the players.